gustavgenberg/handy-front-end/README.md

 clickHistory: []
 element: [default window]
 listeners: Map(0) {}
-mousedown: {t: null, x: null, y: null, button: null, evt: null} // when mouse button is down this is the object when the mouse button was pressed
+mousedown: {} // mousedown[Pointer.BTN_*] when mouse button is down this is the object when the mouse button was pressed
-mouseup: {t: null, x: null, y: null, button: null, evt: null} // same but for mouseup
+mouseup: {} // same but for mouseup
 moveHistory: [] // last 1000 mousemoves
 path: null // last mousemove's event.path
 preventContextMenu: ƒunction